gem/oq-engine/doc/manual/oq-manual.rst

    Scenario Damage Calculator input/output structure.

-consequencemodel files can also be provided as inputs for a scenario damage calculation in addition to fragilitymodels files, in order to estimate consequences based on the calculated damage distribution.
-The user may provide one consequencemodel file corresponding to each loss type (amongst structural, nonstructural, contents, and business interruption) for which a fragilitymodel file is provided.
-Whereas providing a fragilitymodel file for at least one loss type is mandatory for running a Scenario Damage calculation, providing corresponding consequencemodel files is optional.
+*Consequence Model* files can also be provided as inputs for a scenario damage calculation in addition to fragilitymodels files, in order to estimate consequences based on the calculated damage distribution.
+The user may provide one *Consequence Model* file corresponding to each loss type (amongst structural, nonstructural, contents, and business interruption) for which a *Fragility Model* file is provided.
+Whereas providing a *Fragility Model* file for at least one loss type is mandatory for running a Scenario Damage calculation, providing corresponding *Consequence Model* files is optional.

 Scenario Risk Assessment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The scenario risk
-calculator computes loss statistics for all assets in a given exposuremodel for a single specified rupture.
+calculator computes loss statistics for all assets in a given *Exposure Model* for a single specified rupture.
 Loss statistics include the mean and standard deviation of ground-up losses for each loss type considered in the analysis.
 Loss statistics can currently be computed for five different loss types using this calculator: structural losses, nonstructural losses, contents losses, downtime losses, and occupant fatalities.
-This calculator requires the definition of a finite rupturemodel, an exposuremodel and a vulnerabilitymodel for each loss type considered; the main results are the loss statistics per asset and mean loss maps.
+This calculator requires the definition of a finite *Rupture Model*, an *Exposure Model* and a *Vulnerability Model* for each loss type considered; the main results are the loss statistics per asset and mean loss maps.